almahamans/travel-app/README.md

 The app abel to check the value of entered input for destination if contain numbers also check the entered dates if it's in correct way then displays error messages.
 The app should display more than one Trip card in browser each has it is own information.
 ## Built with
-- html5.
+- Html5 > to build form.
-- scss > to make style and make the app responsive.
+- Scss > to make style and make the app responsive.
-- js dom.
+- JS dom.
-- node > upload all packegas.
+- Node js > to upload all packegas.
-- express > build routeres.
+- Express > to build routeres and server.
-- geonames api > get cities name.
+- Geonames api > accept city/country name and return lat and lon.
-- Weatherbit api > get weather forcast.
+- Weatherbit api > accept city/country name and what returned from geonames api; return weather forcast.
-- Pixabay api > get images based on the entered city.
+- Pixabay api > to get images based on the entered city.
-- Linked to-do list app (previous work) so the user can arrange she/he's trip.
+- Linked to-do list app (previous work) so the user can arrange her/his trip.
 ## How to use it
 - To ensure all packages and dependencies installed: